Anushkaghei/SignSync/README.md

     ```bash
     cd "Letterwise Conversion"
     ```
-2. Open `index.html` in your web browser to view the interface.
+2. Run app.py to view in browser.
+4.
+    Visit the [Letterwise Conversion on Vercel](https://sign-sync.vercel.app/) to see the live application.

 ![Letterwise Conversion Interface](letterwise-conversion-image.png)